The DIGNITY Physiotherapy Pain School for Trauma-Affected Populations©

 Fathi Ali, Ahlam Chemlali, Morten Koch Andersen, Mette Skar, Henrik Ronsbo and Jens Modvig

-No. 7 Conditions for women in detention in Albania: Needs, vulnerabilities and good practices
+No. 7 Conditions for women in detention: Needs, vulnerabilities and good practices

 Jo Baker and Therese Rytter